Old Etonians F.C.: History

 The Old Etonians were the last amateur or "true blue" club to win the FA Cup on 25 March 1882 when they beat Blackburn Rovers 1–0 at The Oval with a goal from William Anderson.
 They lost 2–1 after extra time to another Blackburn club, Blackburn Olympic, the following year.

 In all, they reached the final six times in nine years between 1875 and 1883, winning twice.
 They also supplied a number of players for the England team, including three in one match against Wales in 1879.

 Old Etonians' last participation in the FA Cup main rounds was the 1887–88 edition, ending in the second round with a 6–0 defeat at Nottingham Forest.
 The club continued to enter the qualifying rounds until 1892–93, its last Cup tie being a 4–2 defeat at Luton Town in the second qualifying round.
-The FA Amateur Cup started in 1893–94 and the Etonians transferred their affections to that competition, losing to the Sherwood Foresters in the quarter-final at the ground of Polytechnic F.C.; it was their best run in the competition, the last entry coming in 1901–02.
+The FA Amateur Cup started in 1893–94 and the Etonians transferred their affections to that competition, losing to the Sherwood Foresters in the quarter-final at the ground of Polytechnic; it was their best run in the competition, the last entry coming in 1901–02.

 In modern times, Old Etonians are members of the Arthurian League (affiliated to the Amateur Football Alliance) and field two teams there.
 The 1st XI have won the league's Premier Division title on two occasions.